 Focus: The focus of this self-help article is to provide the steps and information necessary to integrate Microsoft Dynamics CRM with PandaDoc.

 What does this Integration do?
 This integration will allow you to create, send, and track quotes, proposals, and contracts from within Microsoft Dynamics CRM.
-You will be able to start the document creation process from Opportunity, Account and Contact objects from Microsoft Dynamics CRM.
+You will be able to start the document creation process from Opportunity, Account and Contact entity from Microsoft Dynamics CRM.
 Opportunity records with all of your custom fields and contact information, product info as well as pricing details, will flow seamlessly into your documents.

 Before you get started, please make sure that you have a PandaDoc account (Don’t have one yet?
 Sign up here.)